zuplo/docs/docs/guides/custom-logging-example.md

 }
 ```

 And don't forget to register your new custom policy on your routes!
+This should be the very first inbound policy to see the incoming request, unmodified by other policies (or blocked by auth, rate-limiting etc).

 You'll then see live entries with details of the requests and responses for your test calls: